irrdnet/irrd/docs/admins/availability-and-migration.rst

 only option.

-This is a bit different from "regular" mirroring, where the mirror is never meant to be promoted to an active instance, and may be run by entirely different organisations for different reasons.
+This is a bit different from "regular" mirroring, where the mirror is never meant to be promoted to an active instance, and instances may be run by entirely different organisations for different reasons.
 There are a number of important special circumstances when using exports and NRTM for migrations or availability, which are detailed below.